 Having previously written for The Daily Telegraph, What Car?, Auto Express and others, Chris now oversees the editorial content at CarGurus in the UK.

 Dan is one of the country’s leading authorities on performance cars, having worked for both Evo and Autocar.
-He is now a contributing editor to CarGurus UK and its sister brand, PistonHeads.
+He has also been a contributing editor to CarGurus UK and its sister brand, PistonHeads.